 Prominent Local Druggist Dies

-Mr. Bemery P. Whidden, 53, prominent Orlando cattleman and pharmacist died Tuesday in a Sanford hospital after being admitted from his Volusia County ranch.
+Mr. Bemery Puckett Whidden, 53, prominent Orlando cattleman and pharmacist died Tuesday in a Sanford hospital after being admitted from his Volusia County ranch.

 A resident of Orlando since 1919, Mr. Whidden lived at 1311 North Fern Creek Ave.
 He was a native of Polk County, having moved to Kissimmee in early childhood with his parents, Mrs. Margaret Journigan Whidden and the late Louis M. Whidden.
 He attended public schools in Kissimmee and began his professional career as a druggist there.